Faiga-new/educators-recruit/README.md

 ## Instructions
 Implement this business scenario as a T SQL script.
 Create the table, insert the sample data, and write the queries for the reports.

+A sample implementation is provided in `educators.sql`.
+Run this script on a SQL Server database to create the table, insert the data, and execute the queries.

 I have a recruiting company called Educators Connect, which specializes in helping educators find jobs, mainly right after graduating.
 Every day we place many educators in different schools all over New York.
 In order to conduct data analysis, we want to keep track of our educators and various details about them.

 I need to know the first name, last name, date of birth, gender, college attended, and title of their degree.
 Then I need to know how they found out about recruiting company, the date they contacted us, which school we placed them in and the date we found them a job.

 Reports:
 1. I need to know how many students from each college we were able to find jobs for in under 2 weeks.
     This will help my company know which college's graduates we should try to attract to our company.
 2. Who were we more successful in placing, males or females?
 3. On average, how many people contact us every day and how many people fnd out about us per form of media.
     This will help us decide which forms of media communication we should invest in.
 4. On average, how many people do we succeed in placing per day?
 5. How many educators get placed a day per type of education degree?